Photo courtesy of Hiltrud Melin.

 The years passed before I could afford the property on which to put my first horse.
 I was then age 42.
 Tanner was short legged, stocky, and frumpy looking, nothing near my love, a leggy, sexy Thoroughbred, and how I came to owning a Norwegian Fjord is a story for another day.

 My work as a freelance writer took me to a Montana ranch, and what a thrill it was to pet a grandson of Secretariat.
 Research for my history-themed articles had me combing through musty newspapers dating to the 1880s and ’90s.
 Snippets of two or three sentences told of Thoroughbred horses from Montana winning eastern racing’s biggest prizes.
-The horses kept tapping me on the shoulder until the day the epiphany struck: “I’ll write a story about them.”
+The horses kept tapping me on the shoulder until the day the epiphany struck: “I’ve found a gem of a story.”
 This was the birth of When Montana Outraced the East: The Reign of Western Thoroughbreds, 1886-1900.

-During 13 years of research (as of 2024) for my book, I traveled to an eclectic mix of places.
+During the 14 years I’ve been involved with my book, researching, writing or marketing it, I’ve traveled to an eclectic mix of places.

-Photo credits: Keeneland Library entryway courtesy of Keeneland Library Collection.
-Award for Scottish Chieftain by Donna Faber/MCHF.
-All others by Cathy Moser.
+Photo credits: Award for Scottish Chieftain by Donna Faber/MCHF.
+All others by Cathy Moser, Sharon Melin.

 Links to My Writings About American Horse Racing